Personal vs Shared Projects

 - Plain Text (.txt)

-Excel spreadsheets are not currently supported, but we’re actively working on
+Excel spreadsheets are not currently supported for file uploads, but we’re

 Common Examples of Project Files: